jooola/libretime/docs/developer-manual/Securing-icecast-and-customizing-stream-settings.md

 you might need to type in your password again.
 If it says permission denied you will need to check your credentials or otherwise type su and type in the root password.
 Once you have access to editing the file you scroll by using the arrow keys.

 Be very careful when editing this file as deleting the wrong line or adding an extra unneeded character could cause your stream to not work.
 We just want to change where it says “hackme” to a secure password – this can be a random string of characters or something that you will remember.
-You generally wont need to type this in again after you save the password in your stream settings.
+You generally won't need to type this in again after you save the password in your stream settings.

 If you are using nanoe and you want to try a shortcut you can hold the Ctrl button and then type W and then Ctrl and then R and it should pop up with Search (to replace):
 Type in hackme and then hit enter now type in the password you want to use.
 You can either click A for all or go through each change and confirm it.
 Basically you want to be sure you dont have hackme as a password anywhere.
 Now you can save by holding Ctrl and then hitting the X Type Y to save.

 Now type
 sudo service icecast2 reload
 and this will restart icecast with your new password.
 This will also shut off your stream until you go back and type in the new password into the Output Streams setting of LibreTime
 Make sure you click additional options and type the source password under password and then your admin username which is admin (unless you changed it) and the password you put in there.
 You can also customize the Stream Name, description, genre and mount point.
 Finally click Save click ok to the pop up and you will see a orange box that should turn green if you typed in the right credentials.

 If something is wrong you will need to revisit the last steps via SSH and make sure the icecast.xml file wasn’t malformed.